Common Learning Outcomes

 The curriculum is designed to fulfill four common learning outcomes for any student who graduates from Hope College.

 These outcomes align to our philosophy of education and the Hope College Mission.
-Student attainmment of these outcomes is primarily assessed with institutional surveys and direct measures of student learning.
+Student attainment of these outcomes is primarily assessed with institutional surveys and direct measures of student learning.
+The Common Learning Outcomes Assessment Plan identifies the measures used, frequency of assessment and review of assessment results for each learning outcome.

 - Outcome OneThe ability to understand, communicate, and critically appraise differing ways of knowing